 For the same tetrahybrid cross, what is the expected proportion of offspring that have the dominant phenotype at all four loci?
 We can answer this question using phenotypic proportions, but let's do it the hard way-using genotypic proportions.
-The question asks for the proportion of offspring that are 1)

-homozygous dominant at A or heterozygous at A, and 2) homozygous at B or heterozygous at B, and so on.
+The question asks for the proportion of offspring that are 1) homozygous dominant at A or heterozygous at B, and so on.
 Noting the "or" and "and" in each circumstance makes clear where to apply the sum and product rules.
 The probability of a homozygous dominant at A is 1/4 and the probability of a heterozygote at A is 1/2.
 The probability of the homozygote or the heterozygote is 1/4 + 1/2 = 3/4 using the sum rule.
-The same probability can be obtained in the same way for each of the other genes, so that the probability of a dominant phenotype at A and B and C and D is, using the product rule, equal to $3/4 \times 3/4 \times 3/4$, or 27/64.
+The same probability can be obtained in the same way for each of the other genes, so that the probability of a dominant phenotype at A and B and C and D is, using the product rule, equal to $3/4 \times 3/4 \times 3/4 \times 3/4$, or 27/64.
 If you are ever unsure about how to combine probabilities, returning to the forked-line method should make it clear.